 In fact, from lots of research, I now know that it’s best to make jam in smaller batches.
 Also, that it’s best NOT to continuously stir it, as that can negatively affect the way it cooks.
 While there is definitely an art to making homemade jams and jellies and preserves – this post is going to be taking you through a strawberry jam recipe so easy that absolutely anyone can do it.

-This easy strawberry jam makes for the perfect beginner jam for all (I also have a Blackberry jam and Raspberry jam).
+This easy strawberry jam makes for the perfect beginner jam for all (I also have a Blackberry jam and Raspberry jam and this simple Fig Jam recipe).
 Plus, it’s an excellent base for you to experiment with.
-Having spoken to friends and family, any jam makers that I know have all said the same thing: great long-term jam making is all about the tweaking and experimentation.
+Having spoken to friends and family, any jam makers that I know have all said the same thing: great long-term jam making is all about tweaking and experimentation.

 This strawberry jam recipe requires just four simple ingredients:

 Strawberries: The star of the show.
 Choose strawberries that are slightly under-ripe for the best results.

 Sugar: For this particular recipe, I’ve decided to use white sugar for that distinctive clean strawberry jam flavor.
 However, you can experiment with other sugar types, too.

 Pectin: You can buy ‘jam sugar,’ which is a combination of white sugar mixed with pectin or buy pectin.
 I, however, like to purchase the pectin separately.
 This allows me to experiment with different sugars/sweeteners depending on the jam I’m making.

 Lemon Juice: Lemon juice is added less for flavor, and more for how it helps the jam to set.
 The pH levels in lemon work as a sort of ‘bond’ to bring the pectin together in the jam mixture and allow it to set.
 It also helps prevent the growth of bacteria.